 After the BBQ, out comes the law.
 Back in historic downtown, the Park Country Regulators hold a shootout reenactment in the middle of 6th St. Caution: This is a noisey affair and may be difficult for anyone sensitive to loud noises.
 It’s also a whole lot of fun!

 At 6th and Rose St. there is a stage next to our town library.
-Here you’ll find live music waiting to keep you entertained while you take in the sites and sounds of Georgetown’s 4th of July celebrations.
+Here you’ll find live music provided by the JeffCo Brass at 1pm, and The Wrecklunds (Bluegrass band out of Evergreen CO) waiting to keep you entertained while you take in the sites and sounds of Georgetown’s 4th of July celebrations.
 There’s a lovely park across the street and plenty of shops and restaurants for you and the family to enjoy.